Representation of the People Act 1918: Passage of bill through Parliament

 The bill was introduced in May 1917 with various stages taking place during the rest of the year, then into 1918.
 The number of attending members in both Houses was much lower than would be expected due to active military service.

 The Speakers' Conference of 1917 had recommended a form of proportional representation to be enacted, but this proved a highly contentious topic through differences of the methods between the two Houses.
 The final votes of the Bill took place on the very last day of the parliamentary session with the Act including a section arranging for a royal commission to consider whether "one hundred members shall be elected to the House of Commons at a general election on the principle of proportional representation for constituencies in Great Britain returning three or more members".
 The subsequent commission was held two months after the act was passed and was rejected by the House of Commons.

 The very final vote on 6 February 1918 in the House of Commons that led to royal assent of the bill was passed with 224 Ayes to 114 Noes.

 Terms of the act

 The Representation of the People Act 1918 widened suffrage by abolishing practically all property qualifications for men and by enfranchising women over 30 who met minimum property qualifications.
 The enfranchisement of this latter group was accepted as recognition of the contribution made by women defence workers.
-However, women were still not politically equal to men (who could vote from the age of 21 if they were willing to serve British rule); full electoral equality was achieved in Ireland in 1922, but did not occur in Britain until the Representation of the People (Equal Franchise) Act 1928 (18 & 19 Geo.
+However, women were still not politically equal to men (who could vote from the age of 21); full electoral equality was achieved in Ireland in 1922, but did not occur in Britain until the Representation of the People (Equal Franchise) Act 1928 (18 & 19 Geo.
 5. c.
 12).

 The terms of the act were: